Dangerous road conditions could persist throughout the night following messy mix of winter weather, OPP say

 “Remember, we're right on that freezing mark so where you start and where you finish, you could have completely different driving conditions,” OPP Sgt.
 Kerry Schmidt said during an interview with CP24 late Thursday afternoon.
 “The roads have mostly been salted and are just wet.
 But there's still a lot of snow accumulation on shoulders and some roads that are less travelled.”

-A number of collisions have already been reported in areas where freezing rain warnings are in effect -- including a 17-vehicle pileup on the Garden City Skyway in Niagara Region earlier in the day.
+A number of collisions were reported in areas where freezing rain warnings are in effect -- including a 17-vehicle pileup on the Garden City Skyway in Niagara Region earlier in the day.

-Schmidt said that while there has been “plenty of fender benders” throughout the day,” few of them have resulted in serious injuries, at least so far.
+Schmidt said that while there had been “plenty of fender benders” throughout the day,” few of them have resulted in serious injuries, at least so far.

-A winter weather travel advisory, however, remains in effect from Environment Canada for Toronto and most of southern Ontario.
+A winter weather travel advisory, however, remained in effect from Environment Canada for Toronto and most of southern Ontario on Thursday evening.

 The “complex” system includes freezing rain, transitioning to snow as the temperature hovers around the freezing mark.

-Snowfall and freezing rain warnings are in effect for many parts of the province, include some areas around Toronto.
-Environment Canada said York and Durham regions could still see as much as 15-20 cm of snow, while freezing rain warnings are in effect for Burlington, Oakville, Hamilton and Niagara.
+Snowfall and freezing rain warnings were in effect for many parts of the province, including some areas around Toronto.
+Environment Canada said York and Durham regions could still see as much as 15 to 20 centimetres of snow, while freezing rain warnings are in effect for Burlington, Oakville, Hamilton and Niagara.

 "We are just right on the bubble there in terms of how traffic is going to manage in the overnight hours as it gets dark and as we are near the freezing mark,” Schmidt said.